xploretv2go/xploretv.template.extended/_docs/README.md

 Every block offers individual settings.
 The following blocks are currently integrated into the theme:

 - Full width card with optional background image
-- Selection/Decision element
+- Selection/Decision Element
 - Slider Big
 - Image Slider with Detail card
 - 2 Column Text and Image
-- Full width video
+- Full width Video
+- YouTube Video (in the making)
+- Vimeo Video (in the making)
+- Streaming Video (in the making)
 - Form
 - Survey

 <h2>Extending the theme</h2>

 In order to extend the theme you need to be familiar with WordPress theme development, CSS, Javascript and knowledge about ACF.
-There are numerous ressources available that specifically cover each of there topics.
+There are numerous ressources available throughout the web that specifically cover each of these topic individually.
 We only focus on the theme specific knowledge to get you started.
 So if you need additional Flexible Content Blocks, you can extend the theme accordingly.